quantum-tinkerer/MeanFi/docs/source/documentation/theory/index.md

 For density-density Hartree-Fock problems, this object is enough to build the normal mean-field correction.
 More generally, it is the single-particle summary of the state from which observables and self-consistent updates are assembled.
+At finite temperature, this density is determined by the Fermi-Dirac occupation function

+:::{math}
+f(\varepsilon) = \frac{1}{e^{\varepsilon / kT} + 1},
+:::

+so the density matrix becomes a smooth spectral function of the effective quadratic Hamiltonian rather than a sharp occupied-state projector.
 Numerically, this is the object that has to be evaluated from the effective quadratic Hamiltonian.

-:::{note}
-Numerical task:
-compute the density matrix from the effective quadratic Hamiltonian, using Brillouin-zone integration and a single-$k$ density evaluator.
-See {ref}`Algorithm overview: integrate the density over the Brillouin zone <algo-bz>` and {ref}`Algorithm overview: evaluate the density at one sampled $k$ <algo-single-k>`.
-:::

 (theory-filling)=
 ## Self-consistency and filling